Nilhcem/nilhcem.github.io/_posts/2017-05-02-android-things-bluetooth-le.md

 ### A physical counter device

-The display used here will be the "MAX7219 8-digit module".
+The display used here will be a "MAX7219 8-digit module".

 ![pic07_8digits]

 As the name suggests, it uses a MAX7219 to control the segment display.
 In a previous post (_[Using external displays][external-displays-post]_), we already mentioned about the MAX7219 to control an 8x8 LED matrix.
-Good thing, you can use the same driver ([LED control library][led-control-driver]) to interact with this device.
+Good thing, you can use the same driver ([LED control library][led-control-driver]) to interact with this device via SPI.

 Example: writing "0042":